Easy to Difficult Bible Trivia Quiz

 -

-Who slew a giant at Gath?
+Who slew a third giant at Gath?

 a.
 Jonathan, David's nephew, killed the giant at Gath.

 b.
-Jonadab, David's relative, killed the giant.
+Jonadab, David's cousin, killed the giant.

 c.
 David slew another giant.